 Slice bananas in half.
 Add a little bit of chocolate for eyes.
 Stand them up on a tray.

 Peel several mandarin oranges.
-Add a bit of celery in the top the make a stalk.
+Add a bit of celery in the top to make a stalk.
 Put them on a try for kids to devour.

 Add a bit of green food coloring to deviled egg filling.
 Fill the eggs and add a bit of red to make them pop.
 You've got some monster deviled eggs.

 Looking for a fun Halloween party idea for preschoolers to add to your brownies.
 You need a marshmallow and some white chocolate.
 Add a marshmallow on top of the brownie.
 Cover it in melted white chocolate to hold it into place.
-Add some eyes and a spooky treat is created.
+Add some eyes and to create a spooky treat.